 But when the scarves come out, these same children who were shy are now excited to start moving around, swinging the scarf, and participating with their peers!

-This change can be from focusing on manipulating this object which has so many open-ended ways to play.
+This change can be from focusing on manipulating this object with many open-ended ways to play.
 Maybe they enjoy watching the colors move.
 Whatever the reason, it is clear to see they have more confidence as they are ready to enter play in a group while feeling secure enough to participate.
-These are huge steps in young children’s development!
+These are giant steps in young children’s development!

 Another way we see scarves helping social and emotional development is through peek-a-boo.
 Yep, the same peek-a-boo you played with your own family as a kid and probably have played at home with your little one.

-Playing peek-a-boo for children who are learning object permanence is literally teaching them that even though you are gone for a moment, you still exist in life.
+Playing peek-a-boo for children learning object permanence teaches them that even though you are gone for a moment, you still exist in life.
 Believe it or not, these tiny pieces of fabric can teach that skill!
-Every time you disappear under the scarf and then reappear upon “Boo,” they smile and giggle to learn you still exist.
+Every time you disappear under the scarf and reappear upon “Boo,” they smile and giggle to learn you still exist.
 For older children, they are taking this game to the next level as they hide themselves, play with another child, or play with another adult in the class.
 This level of social interaction continues to grow each week as they play more often.

 Scarves also provide tons of colorful visual stimulation while we dance!

 Younger babies may be focused on the colors individually or how the scarf moves through the air.
 Older children experiment with how to make the scarf move in various directions or speeds.
-For many, it gives new ways to dance and move other than just their body.
+For many, it gives new ways to dance and move beyond just their body.

 Dance, sway, jump, shake, and peek-a-boo with your little one and a scarf today!